Cascais-Portugal.com

 Waves crashing through the Boca do Inferno on a blustery January day

 Today, despite its central location just steps from the historic centre via a steep stairway, Praia da Rainha retains an intimate, secluded feel.
-However, its small size and stunning beauty mean it will be crowded during the summer
+However, its small size and stunning beauty mean it gets crowded during the summer.
+What I often do during the summer is walk past it from the train station to see how busy it is, and if it is packed, continue on to the much larger Praia da Conceição.

 The pretty Praia da Rainha, as chosen by a queen...